-At February 29, 2020, the Company's capital structure consists of the equity of the Company (Note 14).
+At May 31, 2020, the Company's capital structure consists of the equity of the Company (Note 15).
 The Company is not subject to any externally imposed capital requirements.
 In order to maximize ongoing development efforts, the Company does not pay dividends.

-Notes to Condensed Consolidated Interim Financial Statements (Unaudited, expressed in Canadian dollars unless otherwise stated) February 29, 2020 and February 28, 2019
+Notes to Condensed Consolidated Interim Financial Statements (Unaudited, expressed in Canadian dollars unless otherwise stated) May 31, 2020 and 2019

-16. Financial Instruments
+17. Financial Instruments

 The Company's financial assets include cash and cash equivalents, other receivables, short-term investments, and reclamation deposits.
-The Company's financial liabilities include accounts payable and accrued liabilities, due to joint venture, due to related parties and lease liability.
+The Company's financial liabilities include accounts payable and accrued liabilities, due to joint venture, due to related parties, lease liability and government loan payable.
 The Company uses the following hierarchy for determining and disclosing fair value of financial instruments: